monkog/Web-App-Performance-Issues/forced-reflow/README.md

 ![Summary of the Recalculate Style with reflow](./.Docs/ReflowSummary.JPG)

+You can find information on which element calls cause the forced reflow on [this gist page](https://gist.github.com/paulirish/5d52fb081b3570c81e3a).

 The question is, how to fix such issues?
 The one and only rule that will prevent you from the forced reflow issue is:

 <span style="font-size: 40px; font-weight: bold;">Measure before Mutate</span>